Overview

 H-2A Housing Inspection Process

-Because of the FLFLPA, the Department of Labor (DOL) is no longer conducting H-2A preopening housing inspections and DOH inspections showing compliance with Part 15 are accepted to satisfy the necessary housing inspection required under the federal H-2A program.
-We recommend prospective H-2A employers that provide worker housing contact their local health department as soon as possible to start the permitting and inspection process.
-Local health departments are in the best position to properly guide you on the process and timeframes for inspections and permits.
+We recommend prospective H-2A employers contact their local health department as soon as possible to start the permitting and inspection process.
+Local health departments are in the best position to properly guide you through the process and timeframes for inspections and permits.
+Employers are required to contact the DOH to begin the process.

-An approved housing inspection report must be received by the Chicago National Processing Center (CNPC) at least 32 days prior to your date of need.
+An approved housing inspection report must be received by the Chicago National Processing Center at least 32 days prior to your date of need.
 Therefore, it is your responsibility to ensure you have the necessary inspection completed in a timely manner.

 Housing Note:

-Please note that an employer is not permitted to change or add on housing after an H-2A job order is certified (except in circumstances where the original housing becomes unavailable due to circumstances outside the employer's control, such as quarantine requirements due to COVID-19 or other scenarios, as determined by the Chicago National Processing Center).
-As such, any and all housing that an employer intends to use during an H-2A contract must be listed and inspected when the H-2A application is submitted.
+Please note an employer is not permitted to change or add on housing after an H-2A job order is certified (except in circumstances where the original housing becomes unavailable due to circumstances outside the employer's control).
+As such, any and all housing an employer intends to use during an H-2A contract must be listed and inspected when the H-2A application is submitted.
+If housing on a certified H-2A job order becomes unavailable during the contract, please contact us right away for guidance.
+You may also send questions or correspondence to our H2A mailbox.

 Office of Foreign Labor Certification Announcements, Resources, and Links